palpants/folding-content/README.md

       display: none;
     }

-    .unfolded-content {
-      width: 100%;
-    }

     .unfolded-content .folding-content {
       display: block;
     }

-    .menu-item:hover,
-    .close-unfolded-content:hover {
-      cursor: pointer;
-    }

-You will need lots more CSS to make things look good and animate well, but this is what affects functionality.
+You will need lots more CSS to make things look good, but this is what affects basic functionality and sliding animations.

 ### Resulting example markup